smart-task/smart-2021-dataset/README.md

 Task 1 - Answer type prediction: Given a question in natural language, the task is to predict type of the answer using a set of candidates from a target ontology.

 Task 2 - Relation set prediction: Given a question in natural language, the task is to predict relation to used for identifying the correct answer.

+Task 3 - Entity Linking: Given a question in natural language, the task is to predict the entity and link it to the KG, such tha the entity can be used retrieving the correct answer.